 Main Content

-Minnesota Contract For Deed
+Minnesota Contract For Deed changes 2024

 Purchasers who buy a home using a contract for deed will now have a longer cancellation period to make up unpaid monthly payments after new rules went into effect Aug.
 1. 2024